Kolas Yotaka

 As a journalist, Kolas has worked as a reporter for Formosa Television and as a news anchor for the Taiwan Indigenous Television.
 Kolas went on to become the director for the Aboriginal People's Administration of the Taoyuan City Government.
-In 2016, she was elected as a non-divisional legislator and an aboriginal affairs representative of the Democratic Progressive Party (DPP).
+In 2016, she was elected as an at-large legislator and an aboriginal affairs representative of the Democratic Progressive Party (DPP).
 In 2017, she was elected as a visiting scholar of the US Department of State's International Leadership Program.

 Name

 The Pangcah people (aka Amis people) use patronymics or matronymics.
 Kolas' grandfather received the Japanese name Yoshinari during Japanese rule, and her father followed the tribal system with the name Yoshinari Yutaka (吉成豐).
-The family was assigned the Yo sound as the Chinese surname Yeh (葉) by the KMT government after Japanese rule ended.
+After Japanese rule ended, the "Yo" sound was converted to the Chinese surname Yeh (葉) by the KMT government, which assigned the surname to the family as part of its Sinicization policies.
 Kolas followed the system by using her father's given name as her second name, and thus got the name Kolas Yotaka.